 It is very common in my Asian culture that parents do not show any love affections for their kids, especially the fathers.
 They believe the kids would get fat heads if they know or hear that the parents love them.
 The kids won’t thrive successfully in life.

-- A father is a man who is not running “tough love like military” style.
+- A father is a man who is not running a “tough love like military” style.
 There’s no need for the sergeant or big, bad boss attitude problems.
 He shows love for kids.
 He doesn’t need to hide his emotions/affections.
 If more fathers do practice it, he will feel lighter, happier and more peaceful as a person.
-He does not have to looked tough to show his power.
+He does not have to look tough to show his power.

 What would you rather remember?
-You know your dad loves you because he always let you know that he loves you, or he does not love you because he’s never ever been a time he shows his love for you.
+You know your dad loves you because he always lets you know that he loves you, or he does not love you because he’s never ever been a time he shows his love for you.

 - A father is a man who is not embarrassed to hold her hands or hang out with her in public.
 Yes, there are some men out there who are ashamed to be with their children.

 - A father is a man who puts his macho man ego away, and he plays with his kid(s).